GiGurra/fl/README.md

 ## Loops

 Fluffy has Loops.
-It does however not have mutable variables, so loops are mostly for calling creating external side effects, like tests and database interactions etc
+It does however not have mutable variables, so loops are mostly for creating external side effects, like tests and database interactions etc

 ## Current Status